b. Steveland Hardaway Judkins, 13th May 1950, Saginaw, Michigan, U.S.A.

 signed, sealed, delivered - 1970 / where i'm coming from - 1971

-His contract with Motown expired in 1971, rather than re-signing immediately, as the label expected, Wonder financed the recording of two albums of his own material, playing almost all the instruments himself, and experimenting for the first time with more ambitious musical forms.
+His contract with Motown expired in 1971, rather than re-signing immediately, as the label expected, Stevie financed the recording of two albums of his own material, playing almost all the instruments himself, and experimenting for the first time with more ambitious musical formats.

 He pioneered the use of the synthesizer in Black Music, and also broadened his lyrical concerns to incompass racial problems and spiritual questions.